Should You Buy Flying Blue miles?

 Do bought miles count toward status (XP)?

 No. Purchased miles do not earn XP (Experience Points).
-Only flying on eligible flights earns XP toward Flying Blue status levels.
+Flying on eligible flights is virtually the only way to earn XP toward Flying Blue status levels.

 Expert Q&A